Jordan Zunic

 Jordan Zunic (born 27 December 1991) is an Australian professional golfer.

-After winning the 2013 Tasmanian Open and the 2014 China Amateur, Zunic turned professional in January 2015.
-He won the 2015 BMW New Zealand Open in March.

-Personal life
+Career

 Zunic is the son of Zoran and Tania Zunic.
 His father played basketball in the National Basketball League (NBL) for the Sydney Supersonics (1983) and Sydney Kings (1988).
 His brother, Kyle, also plays in the NBL.

+Zunic won the 2013 Tasmanian Open as an amateur.
+In 2014, he won the China Amateur.

+Zunic turned professional in January 2015.
+He won the 2015 BMW New Zealand Open in March.